Athletic Brewing Company: History

 In 2020, Athletic added a second manufacturing location when it purchased a brewing facility in San Diego, California from Ballast Point Brewing Company.
 In 2022, it opened a 150,000 square foot brewing facility in Milford, Connecticut, that is capable of producing 6 million cases annually.
-It purchased a second Ballast Point brewing facility in San Diega in 2024.
-In total, Athletic had the capacity to produce 1.2 million barrels of beer by 2025.
+It purchased a second Ballast Point brewing facility 107,000 sq. ft. in size in San Diego in 2024.
+Athletic had the capacity to produce 1.2 million barrels of beer per year by 2025.

 In 2022, Keurig Dr Pepper took a $50 million minority stake in Athletic Brewing.
 The company was the first non-alcoholic beer maker to make the list of top 50 craft brewing companies by sales volume in the US in 2022, placing at No. 27.
 It rose further to No. 13 in 2023, and No. 8 in 2024.
 It was also ranked the no. 18 overall brewing companies in 2024.
 It was the second biggest non-alcoholic beer in the US in 2023, and it became the No. 1 non-alcoholic beer brand by sales in U.S. grocery stores by early 2024, overtaking Heineken and Budweiser.
 It produced nearly 400,000 barrels of beer in 2024.

 Athletic's investors include a number of athletes and celebrities, including pro football players J. J. Watt and Justin Tuck, Momofuku founder David Chang, cyclist Lance Armstrong, and Toms Shoes founder Blake Mycoskie.

 Awards

 In 2020, Athletic's Free Wave IPA won the award as Supreme Champion Beer at the International Beer Challenge, the first non-alcoholic beer to win the award, beating over 500 other entries.
 The beer also took the title for Best No & Low Alcohol Beer, and Athletic itself was declared Brewer of the Year for North America.
 Its beers have won at the World Beer Awards, US Open Beer Championship, Great American Beer Festival, and Best of Craft Beer Awards.
 Its Run Wild IPA was named the US winner of 2020 World Beer Award in the Pale Beer category, and the Best Non-Alcoholic Beer in the inaugural Tasting Alliance World Beer Competition in 2022.
-The company was included in 2024 list of influential companies, the list is compiled by Time.
+The company was included in 2024 list of influential companies compiled by Time.
+In 2026, Forbes ranked Athletic Brewing Company No. 99 on its annual America's Best Startup Employers list.